 “Testers are not getting the respect”

 These are some common complaints from testers and this makes them feel insecure in their job, affecting their daily work and may result in high attrition rate.

 Management needs to address these complaints early before testers leave the company.
-The solution is – organize your teams effectively, improve communication between developers, testers and management.
-This will lead to better understanding and addressing of testers needs.
+The solution is – organize your teams effectively, improve communication between developers, testers, and management.
+This will lead to better understanding and address of testers needs.